gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Incident-Response-Investigation/README.md

 ## Step 3: Containment, Eradication, and Recovery
 ### Containment
 From here, depending on how the security team operates, the computer being investigated would be isolated to contain any immediate threats, and a thorough digital forensics investigation would take place to fully understand the complete impact of this attack.
-The forensics investigation is a very detailed process that would require it's own page to explain and is not covered in this exercise.
+The forensics investigation is a very detailed process that would require its own page to explain and is not covered in this exercise.

 Though we can quickly list out key areas of forensic investigation for responding to an incident in a Windows operating system: